Carnegie Mellon University

 Applied Statistics for Public Policy

-Carnegie Mellon University PPIA students will embark on a weekend trip to Washington, DC in July.
-PPIA fellows will be given an exciting and busy itinerary to make the most of their time in our nation’s capital.
-CMU and Princeton fellows participate in a graduate school speaker panel and graduate school fair in Washington DC.
-Most of the PPIA Consortium schools will send representatives to Washington, DC so that students can meet and talk with them about their programs.
-In addition fellows will visit the Heinz College’s D.C. office and listen to panels and presentations by PPIA and Carnegie Mellon alumni and faculty.
-PPIA fellows are expected to attend each scheduled event, and will generally have one free evening to enjoy the city on their own.
+Carnegie Mellon University PPIA students will embark on a weekend trip to Washington D.C. in July.
+CMU and Princeton fellows participate in a graduate school speaker panel and graduate school fair in D.C.
+Most of the PPIA Consortium schools will send representatives to D.C. so that students can meet and talk with them about their programs.
+In addition, fellows will visit Heinz College’s D.C. office to hear panels and presentations by PPIA and Carnegie Mellon alumni and faculty.
+PPIA fellows are expected to attend each scheduled event, and generally have one free evening to enjoy the city on their own.

 Undergraduate Course Credit